Our approach to diversification

 Asset classes within our Governed Portfolios

-To give an example of the asset classes within our Governed Portfolios, the diagram below shows the split of assets in Governed Portfolio 5 and the breakdown of underlying funds managed by Royal London Asset Management (RLAM).
+To give an example of the asset classes within our Governed Portfolios, the diagram below shows the split of assets in Governed Portfolio 5 and the breakdown of underlying funds managed by Royal London Asset Management.

 Why we invest in certain asset classes

-There are three asset classes where we take a slightly different approach to other multi-asset solutions.
-These being property, commodities and fixed income.
+There are three asset classes where we take a slightly different approach to other multi asset solutions - property, commodities and fixed income.

-You can learn more about our approach, along with how we integrate ESG factors into these asset classes, by using the drop down boxes below.
+You can learn more about our approach, as well as how we integrate environmental, social and governance (ESG) factors into these assets classes, below.

 Property

-Property is a real, tangible asset which we actively manage.
-Our highly experienced property team understand the lifecycle of property management and includes sector specialists covering retail property, central London offices, industrial property and alternatives.
+Property is a real, tangible asset which is actively managed within the Governed Range portfolios.
+Royal London Asset Management's experienced property team understands the lifecycle of property management and includes specialists covering retail property, central London offices, industrial property and alternatives.

-We have property holdings across many sectors which has helped reduce any liquidity challenges.
+Royal London Asset Management has property holdings across many sectors, which helps reduce any liquidity challenges.

-The property component of the Governed Range invests in high quality bricks and mortar commercial and industrial properties across the UK, adding real diversification benefits to your clients’ investments.
-Commercial property is a good inflation hedge as we typically generate rental income above the rate of inflation.
-This generates capital for us to redevelop properties and increase their value.
+The property component of the Governed Range portfolios invests in high-quality bricks and mortar commercial and industrial properties across the UK.
+Commercial property is a good inflation hedge, typically generating rental income above the rate of inflation.
+In turn, this generates capital for Royal London Asset Management to redevelop properties and increase their value.

 ESG integration